 914.8.3 Finishing.
-The process of "doping," involving the use of a volatile flammable solvent, or of painting shall be carried on in a separate detached building equipped with automatic fireextinguishing equipment in accordance with Section 903.
+The process of "doping," involving the use of a volatile flammable solvent, or of painting shall be carried on in a separate detached building equipped with automatic fire-extinguishing equipment in accordance with Section 903.

 ◆Doping is a type of lacquer used to protect, waterproof and make taut cloth surfaces of airplane wings.
 It is used on lighter-than-air, ultralight and some light aircraft.
 It is essentially painting on fabric.
 Doping is not used on metallic surfaces; however, the use of flammable paints is also addressed in this section.
-When flammable finishes are applied, the process must occur in a separate building not attached to the hangar.
-Because the code text refers to Section 903 the intent is for an automatic sprinkler system to be installed, unless otherwise approved (see commentary, IBC Section 412.4.5).
+When flammable residential property where aircraft are stored. . ."
+The requirements for the residential hangar are very similar to that for a residential garage.
+The hangar can be either detached or attached.
+If attached, it must be separated from the dwelling by construction with not less than a 1hour fire-resistance rating.
+Section 907.2.21 requires a minimum of one smoke alarm in a residential aircraft hangar.
+See the commentary to Section 907.2.21 for additional information.